joernwell/large-jsonb-demo/Readme.md

 - Exact search of all rows where `attribute_2_2 = 27653`: `16 rows` in `101ms`
 - Exact search of all rows where `attribute_2_2 = 24321`: `10 rows` in `95ms`
 - Exact search of all rows where `attribute_2_2 = 24321` after `vacuum full`: `10 rows` in `68ms`
-- Exact search over a not-index attribute: `3m 23s`
+- Exact search over a not-indexed attribute: `3m 23s`

 #### Other resource crtical actions